Partnership enhances educational pathways to medicine and provides up to $10,000 in additional student funding

 About Adtalem Global

 Adtalem Global Education (NYSE: ATGE) is a leading healthcare educator and provider of professional talent to the healthcare industry.
 With a dedicated focus on driving strong outcomes that increase workforce preparedness, Adtalem empowers a diverse learner population to achieve their goals and make inspiring contributions to their communities.
 Adtalem is the parent organization of American University of the Caribbean School of Medicine, Chamberlain University, Ross University School of Medicine, Ross University School of Veterinary Medicine and Walden University.
 Adtalem and its institutions have more than 10,000 employees and a network of more than 275,000 alumni.
 Adtalem was named one of America’s Most Responsible Companies 2021 by Newsweek, and one of America’s Best Employers for Diversity in 2021 and 2022 by Forbes.
 Follow Adtalem on Twitter @adtalemglobal, LinkedIn or visit Adtalem.com for more information.

 About American University of the Caribbean School of Medicine

-Founded in 1978, American University of the Caribbean School of Medicine (AUC) has more than 7,500 graduates, many of whom work in primary care or underserved areas.
-With campuses in Sint Maarten and in the United Kingdom, affiliated teaching hospitals in the United States and the United Kingdom, and internationally recognized faculty, AUC has a diverse medical education program for today’s globally minded physician.
-For more information visit aucmed.edu, follow AUC on Twitter (@aucmed), Instagram (@aucmed_edu) and Facebook (@aucmed).
+American University of the Caribbean School of Medicine (AUC) is an institution of Adtalem Global Education, a global education provider headquartered in the United States.
+Founded in 1978, AUC School of Medicine has more than 7,000 alumni, many of whom work in primary care or underserved areas.
+With a campus in Sint Maarten, affiliated teaching hospitals in the United States and the United Kingdom, and internationally recognized faculty, AUC School of Medicine has a diverse medical education program for today’s globally minded physician.
+For more information visit aucmed.edu, follow AUC School of Medicine on Twitter (@aucmed), Instagram (@aucmed_edu) and Facebook (@aucmed).